It's not always a comfort when kids are online, so parents may have concerns about their teens using Habbo. What does the site do to protect teens?

 Moderators also drop in unannounced to random chat rooms, reporting any questionable behavior to the appropriate authorities.
 Another interesting feature is Habbo's language filter.
 If someone uses or posts swearing, racist or sexist language, the word "bobba" automatically replaces it.

-For more information on social networks, please visit the links on the next page.
+For more information on social networks, please visit the links below.